noahehall/theBookOfNoah/0current/aws/0networking.md

 - always

+  - use immutable infrastructure
+    - never patch/update resources, always create new, and force your architecture & dev cycle to support this
+    - put an EIP infront of production services to enable blue/green deployments
   - never use any of the default resources (vpc, subnets, security groups, etc)
     - except the default `dhcp options set`
       - this is the aws dns config